Property Management Blog

 • A move-out inspection at the landlord's expense.

-• Be treated equally and fairly as per the dictates of the Federal Fair Housing Act
+• Be treated equally and fairly by the landlord as per the dictates of the Federal Fair Housing Act

 An Arizona tenant also has certain responsibilities.
 These obligations include::